Thomas M. Hodgson: Suicides in Bristol County Jails

 A report from 2017 found that between 2012 and 2016, Bristol County jails accounted for a quarter of all jail suicides in Massachusetts, despite housing only 13% of inmates in the state.
 In October 2022, Adam Howe, a 34-year-old man from Truro, killed himself in an Ash Street Jail cell while awaiting trial for the murder of his mother.
 In a WBSM radio interview, Sheriff Hodgson praised his staff for going "above and beyond" the required mental health protocols.
 However, it was later revealed through a leaked document that Hodgson's staff were responding to a different suicide attempt 6 minutes before Howe's suicide.

 Following public scrutiny, Hodgson ordered an internal investigation into seven deaths that occurred in 2015 and 2017.
 It was determined that the staff had acted appropriately.

 In 2018, inmates suffering from mental illness filed a class-action lawsuit against Hodgson, alleging they had "suffered severe harm as the result of their confinement in solitary confinement or 'segregation.'"
 Hodgson denied the allegations, stating that the inmates were being used by lawyers to further a political agenda of regulating solitary confinement more closely.

 Support for Trump presidency

 In November 2019, President Trump appointed Hodgson an honorary chair of his 2020 Massachusetts reelection campaign.
 Following the 2020 election, Hodgson spread unsupported claims that Trump lost reelection due to voter fraud.
+In August 2023, President Trump appointed Hodgson as chair of his 2024 Massachusetts Presidential campaign.